digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/callable-bond.rst

   :start-after: -- CREATE_ELECTION_BEGIN
   :end-before: -- CREATE_ELECTION_END

 Note the flag *electorIsOwner* above.
-Since the bank is not the holding owner of the bond, this flag is *False* in our example.
+Since the bank is not the owner of the bond holding, this flag is *False* in our example.
 On the other hand, if an investor Alice would have had a holding in a puttable bond, the election whether or not to put would have belonged to Alice (the holding owner), so this flag would have been *True*.

 Also, note that there is an *amount* in the election above.
-This allows the elector to create an election for parts of the holding or the whole holding.
+This allows the elector to create an election for a specific number of holding units.

 Now, we have what we need to actually lifecycle the bond: